TemperMichael/NodeJS-Server-Master-Thesis/README.md

 [Node.js Installer](https://nodejs.org/en/#download)

-Then the WebSocket library has to be installed in the root of the project with the following command in the terminal:
+Then the WebSocket library has to be installed in the root folder of the project with the following command in the terminal:

 ```
 npm install --save ws